 Remember Your Childhood Carols

-The Old Town Square even has a stable with sheep, goats and donkeys that children can enjoy petting whilst getting into the spirit of things, and Wenceslas Square has afternoon performances from local choirs to get you in the mood.
+The Old Town Square even has a stable with sheep, goats and donkeys that children can enjoy petting whilst getting into the spirit of things!

 What is the main highlight?

-It’s not one to be missed (the children travel from Czech Republic, and all over, just to come and sing their carols to the visitors of the famous Berlin Christmas markets).
+It’s not one to be missed (the children travel from Czech Republic, and all over, just to come and sing their carols).

 Christmas Cheer Like Fairy Dust

-Delve into some mulled wine with names like ‘Cloud Nine’ and ‘Gabriel’ whilst locals popping by to the festivities after work enjoy the same tastes as you.
-When we say you’ll be surrounded by angels, we don’t just mean on top of the tree: dressed in white while sprinkling glittery powder all around you and the markets themselves, those dressed up as angels will truly be spreading Christmas cheer.
+Delve into some mulled wine with names like ‘Cloud Nine’ and ‘Gabriel, and when we say you’ll be surrounded by angels, we don’t just mean on top of the tree…

 There’s Christmas, then there’s chocolate…